karavanlarp/karavanlarp.github.io/eng/world/leonte.md

 * **Merchants’ Guild** - A rich guild, handles funding and manning the border caravan’s nearly singlehandedly.
 * **Performers’ Guild** - All sorts of performers from actors to singers belong here.
 * **Security Guild** - A guild with many war veterans and other skilled fighters as members.
 The guild offers various services in relation to guarding someone or something.
 There are rumors the guild also offers some not so savory or legal options, but it has never been officially proved.
+* **Hunters’ Band** - A group of professional bounty hunters.
+* **Veteran Watch** - A group dedicated to emplying wat veterans and reintroducing them to society.
+Created after the peace treaty was signed, due to the large number of soldiers retired.
+* **Forest Watch** - The group of Imperial forest rangers.
+* **Explorers’ Guild** - A small, recently grown rich guild, suspected to have pricate backers.
+The guild has all sorts of members and they explore new areas, chart them and in the opinion of many freelanders openly steal found artifacts and other valuable items.
+Nothing has been proven so far and the guild has been able to survive all political incidents.
+* **Travelers’ Refuge** - Historically a guild helping those on the road, many of their members have moved to the border areas to help and teach travelers.
+Compared ot the Explorers’ Guild, more of a peoples’ organisation.

 * **Night Guild** - There are illegal guilds as well, unrecognised by the Empire.
 The Night Guild is one of such by rumor, having black market fences, assassins, thieves and others as members.